 Parent-mediated Intervention for Autism and Its Long Term Effects on Reducing Autism Severity

-Clinically, he runs a regional specialist Social Development Clinic at the Royal Manchester Children’s Hospital, which undertakes assessment and treatment innovation with ASD and a range of other impairments of social development in children.
-He co-led the UK’s first study into ICD Asperger Syndrome and has published on social and language development in ASD, co-morbidity and treatment intervention, as well as on Attachment Disorder and the social development consequences of early attachment failure.
+Clinically, he runs a regional specialist Social Development Clinic at the Royal Manchester Children’s Hospital, Manchester, UK, which undertakes assessment and treatment innovation with ASD and other impairments of social development in children.

 How Do We Measure What Treatment Changes?